-Cleaning the air filter element
+Cleaning the engine and V-belt case air filter elements

-The air filter element should be cleaned at the intervals specified in the periodic maintenance and lubrication chart.
-Clean the air filter element more frequently if you are riding in unusually wet or dusty areas.
+Both air filter elements should be cleaned at the specified intervals in the periodic maintenance chart.

+Engine air filter element

 There is a check hose at the bottom of the air filter case.
 If dust or water collects in this hose, empty the hose and clean the air filter element and air filter case.